lambdamikel/Busch-2090/README.md

 This is basically a re-engineered version of the "LED&KEY" TM1638 module, and a shrimped Arduino Uno, i.e., an ATmega 328p with a 16 Mhz crystal.
 It is a SMD PCB, since the TM1683 is only available in SOP-28 SMD packaging.
-In addition to the Uno R3 version, there is a 24LC256 32 KByte EEPROM for PGM 2 / PGM 1 file storage.
-It has enough external EEPROM memory to hold 42 full memory dumps.
-The outputs and inputs are protected using drivers.
+In addition to the ATmega 328p and the TM1683, there is a 24LC256 32 KByte EEPROM for PGM 2 / PGM 1 file storage on board.
+This is enough external EEPROM memory for 42 full memory dumps.
+Moreover, the outputs and inputs are protected using drivers, accounting for 5 SMD chips in total.
+There a still some Through Hole components though, e.g., the 16 MHz crystal, the DIL switch, the LEDs displays and push buttons etc. Power is coming from a 7805 SMD voltage regulator and I stuck a Rasperry Pi heat sink with adhesive tape on top of it because it is getting quite warm.
+I will revise this design one more time and replace the SMD voltage regulator with a standard Through Hole 7805, to which I can more easily attach a more effective heat sink.

 This is the first ever SMD PCB I designed, and I am still struggling a bit with "clean" SMD soldering, but I am getting better at it: